 During the heart failure month, fellows gain experience in inpatient consultative management of patients with advanced heart failure.
 Patients seen by this service include acutely ill patients in the intensive care units on inotropic and mechanical support, all patients with LVADs or prior heart transplants, new heart failure with severely reduced systolic function and patients with frequent readmissions for heart failure.
 Fellows also attend weekly clinic sessions in our advanced heart failure center.

 Whether a fellow chooses to pursue a career in academic or clinical medicine, familiarity and experience with research methods and analysis is essential for fostering intellectual inquisitiveness and critical thinking – both of which are essential characteristics of master clinicians.
 For this reason, fellows in the general cardiology fellowship program are expected to participate in cardiovascular research during their 3-year program.
-One month during the first year of training is set aside for identifying faculty mentors and developing research questions and goals.
+One month during the first and second years of training provides dedicated research time.
+Fellows can elect to dedicate additional time to research activities during their 3rd year.

-During the first two years, fellows attend a general cardiology continuity clinic, under the supervision of our faculty, averaging one half-day per week.
-Continuity clinics are located at out faculty office site in East Providence or at the Providence VA Medical Center.
-During the third year, fellows have the option of continuing their general cardiology clinics or transitioning to one of our subspecialty cardiac clinics.
-Subspecialty cardiac clinics include advanced heart failure, structural/interventional cardiology, cardio-oncology, women’s cardiology, congenital heart disease, electrophysiology, lipids, and cardio-genetics.
+Fellows attend a general cardiology continuity clinic, under the supervision of our faculty, averaging one half-day per week over the course of their 3-years.
+Continuity clinics are located at one of Brown University Health offices in East Providence and at the Providence VA Medical Center.
+During the third year, fellows have the option of expanding their outpatient cardiology experience to include time rotating through our subspecialty cardiac clinics such as advanced heart failure, structural heart, interventional cardiology, women’s cardiology, congenital heart disease, electrophysiology, lipids, and cardio-genetics.

 Conferences and lectures are an integral part of the cariology fellowship and are attended by fellows and faculty.
 Our faculty provides a core didactic lecture series which spans the academic year.
 Cardiology Grand Rounds take place on a weekly basis and are comprised of nationally-recognized invited speakers, M&M cases, and senior fellow presentations.
 Technical conferences for ECG interpretation, echocardiography, and catheterization, in addition to journal club and subspecialty conferences complement the core curriculum throughout year.